aws/copilot-cli/site/content/docs/concepts/applications.en.md

 ## Creating an App

 !!!
 Attention
-    If you have an existing directory named `copilot/` in your local directory that was not created by AWS Copilot, please make an empty directory also named `copilot` closer to your working directory.
+    If you have an existing `copilot/` directory that you created for other purposes, you may find Copilot creating files in that directory.
+If this happens, you can make an empty directory also named `copilot/` closer to your working directory.
+Copilot will use this empty directory instead.

 To set up an application, you can just run `copilot init`.
 You'll be asked if you want to set up an app or choose an existing app.